 The Stadia controller is surprisingly comfortable.
 It’s rounded and curved and feels extremely natural in my hands.
 The buttons are clicky, and the triggers are smooth.

 Google has opted for the PlayStation style of controller, with the two control sticks next to each other.
 I actually think the controller is far more comfortable than Sony’s DualShock 4.
 It also has Google’s playful look, and I honestly think this is the best piece of hardware Google has ever made.

 If you’re a PC gamer, you’re used to having total control of your graphics options.
 That’s something you have to give up with Stadia.
 While each game has its own settings, they are more like the console version of what you’re playing.

 There are some options to change it, but they’re based on data, not graphics.
 You can go for best visual quality, aiming for 4K, which can go up to 20GB per hour.
 “Balanced” mode chooses the best connection for your Internet speed, and a “limited data usage” mode caps data at 4.5GB per hour at 720p.

 But here’s the rub.
 As of right now, only Stadia Pro is available, which allows up to 4K streaming at 60 fps.
 That’s based largely, however, on your connection.
-You can’t tell Google that you’d prefer performance
+You can’t tell Google that you’d prefer performance over graphics performance.

 The Limits of Streaming